coq/coq/doc/sphinx/proof-engine/tactics.rst

    constructor of :g:`I`, then ``constructor i`` is equivalent to ``intros; apply c``:sub:`i`.

-.. exn:: Not an inductive product
+.. exn:: Not an inductive product.
-.. exn:: Not enough constructors
+.. exn:: Not enough constructors.

 .. tacv:: constructor